-- 1. What is the number of Chinese, Malay and Tamil language blogs in the Singapore blogosphere? - 2.
-Who are the Chinese, Malay and Tamil language bloggers? - 3.
-What do they blog about? - 4.
-What is the reach of their blogs? - 5.
-What are the structural attributes of blogs written in Chinese, Malay and Tamil?
+- What is the number of Chinese, Malay and Tamil language blogs in the Singapore blogosphere? - Who are the Chinese, Malay and Tamil language bloggers? - What do they blog about?

+- What is the reach of their blogs? - What are the structural attributes of blogs written in Chinese, Malay and Tamil?

 In so doing, this study provides an empirical snapshot of non-English language blogs in their current form.
-The study will serve as a record for purposes of comparison with future stages in the evolution of non-English language blogs, and provide a starting point for further research on their significance and contributions.
+It will serve as a record for purposes of comparison with future stages in the evolution of non-English language blogs, and also provides a starting point for further research on their significance and contributions.